 The Department's Graduate Program Committee will advise first-year students about courses, selecting an advisor, and other matters during the first year.
 The GPC also provides general oversight regarding the graduate program policies and procedures, including the annual review of progress for all graduate students.
 General questions or concerns regarding registration, grades, and program requirements should be directed to Lorna Williams.
-Detailed questions and concerns you may have about your academic progress or upcoming program requirements should be directed to Kevin Noonan.
+Detailed questions and concerns you may have about your academic progress or upcoming program requirements should be directed to the chair of the GPC.
 However, you should feel free to talk with any member of the committee about your questions or concerns.
+Current GPC members are Kevin Noonan (chair), Rongchao Jin, Tomek Kowalewski, Danith Ly, and Ryan Sullivan.